What is an Ultrasonic Level Sensor?

 Propagation of Ultrasonic Sound Waves

-• The speed of sound through air depends on temperature (the most significant factor), pressure and humidity
+• The speed of sound through air depends on temperature (most significant factor), pressure and humidity

 • Material with a different density and speed of sound than air reflects ultrasonic waves